How-To Pick A Ghillie Suit (2021 Comprehensive Guide)

 Think about how much of your body you need to conceal.
 The first element to learn for how-to pick a ghillie suit is the amount of concealment it provides.
 Ghillie suits provide superior concealment to “flat” cloth camouflage.
 Because they add a sense of depth to the otherwise two-dimensional human outline.

-Second, look at a bush the same 100 yards distance from you.
+Second, look at a bush the same 100 yards (91.44 m) distance from you.
 Do you notice the sense of depth and shadowing?
 It makes the bush appear to have three dimensions.
-This shows that having strands of twigs, leafs and other 3-D elements help hide your outline.
+This shows that having strands of twigs, leaves and other 3-D elements help hide your outline.

 Another item to consider for effective camouflage is if you hunt with a firearm.
 Look for a ghillie suit that comes with a gun bag or wrap.
 A gun wrap is like a personal ghillie for breaking up the gun barrels straight lines.